orfon/reinhardt/docs/custom-template-tags.md

 A quick overview
 --------------------

-Above, this document explained that the template system works in a two-step
-process: compiling and rendering.
+The template system works in a two-step process: compiling and rendering.
 To define a custom template tag, you specify how the compilation works and how the rendering works.

 When Reinhardt compiles a template, it splits the raw template text into ''nodes''.
 Each node is an instance of ``reinhardt.nodes.Node`` and has